Mirage (Marvel Comics): Desmond Charne

 Mirage resurfaces at a Super Villains Anonymous meeting, where he elaborates on his origin, and reveals that he had fallen into a coma for three months after being shot.
 Mirage is then hired on as a member of Boomerang and Owl's Sinister Six teen, a team assembled to distract the Chameleon's forces while Boomerang steals from him.
 During the battle between the group and the Chameleon's men, Mirage is knocked out and impersonated by the Chameleon, who is in turn knocked out by Boomerang when he sees through the ruse.
 Afterward, Mirage is shoved off of a building by Boomerang, who had assumed he was a hologram.
 When Mirage splatters on the ground, the surprised Boomerang reassures himself that Mirage has come back from worse.

 During the "Dead No More: The Clone Conspiracy" storyline, Mirage was cloned by Jackal and his company New U Technologies.
 He was involved in a fight with the other supervillain clones until it was broken up by a clone of Prowler.
 Mirage later died from clone degeneration.

 During the "Damnation" storyline, Mirage is revived when Doctor Strange uses his magic to restore Las Vegas.

-During the "Hunted" storyline, Mirage was seen as a patron at the Pop-Up with No Name.
+During the "Hunted" storyline, Mirage appears as a patron at the Pop-Up with No Name.

 Unnamed

-A new character named Mirage has appeared as a Superhuman Registration Act violator.
-This Mirage is a female.
+A new, female incarnation of Mirage appears as a violator of the Superhuman Registration Act.
 When Mindwave was imprisoned by the Thunderbolts at Thunderbolts Mountain, he began a telepathic conversation with fellow prisoners Caprice, Bluestreak, and Mirage.
 Mirage informed Mindwave that Penance had a violent dissociative episode and that most of the Thunderbolts were under stress.
 She also noted that Doc Samson, who was present in Thunderbolts Mountain, had some fascinating thoughts.

 Mirage was ordered not to focus on Samson, but she ignored her fellow prisoners to pry into his mind anyway, and this time he noticed her psychic probing.
 He used his pent-up rage to send some psychic feedback to her that stunned her painfully and broke the connection.
 Bullseye killed Mirage and her allies in their cells by throwing scalpels into their heads.